Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Feasibility of SDPs

-Let us show that $\Psi$ is $\FPC$-definable and satisfies the required conditions.
+Let us show that~$\Psi$ is~$\FPC$-definable and satisfies the required conditions.

 Step~01 is the description of the input.
 Steps~07 and~11 are control steps.
-FPC-definability of Steps~02, 03, 04, 05, 06, 08, 10, 14 and~15 follow from the ability of FPC to perform the basic arithmetic of rational numbers, compare rational numbers, and compute cardinalities of definable sets.
+FPC-definability of Steps~02, 03, 04, 05, 06, 08, 10, 14 and~15 follows from the ability of FPC to perform the basic arithmetic of rational numbers, compare rational numbers, and compute cardinalities of definable sets.
 Step~09 follows from Lemma~\ref{lem:eigenvalue}.
-Below we argue that Steps~12 and~13 are $\FPC$-definable and that the output is always correct.
+Below we first argue that the output of~$\Psi$ is always correct and finally that the Steps~12 and~13 are~$\FPC$-definable.